 What Is Octinoxate?

 Octinoxate or octyl methoxycinnamate (OMC) is a UV absorber.
 It appears like a clear, non-water-soluble liquid and is combined with other chemicals in sunscreen to prevent UV damage.
 It absorbs UV rays of a specific wavelength range, preventing them from penetrating the epidermis (1).
 Octinoxate combines methoxy cinnamic acid and 2-ethyl hexanol.
 These compounds are not harmful by themselves.
+In fact, octinoxate is used in the formulations of several lip balms, sunscreens, moisturizers, and other skin care products.

 UV damage is usually caused by the free radicals produced by oxidative stress.
 Free radicals, also called reactive oxygen species (ROS), can affect the body’s tissues and cells and may cause photodamage, which includes dark spots, wrinkles, hyperpigmentation, and even skin cancer (2).
 Chemical UV filters like octinoxate in sunscreen help avert such damage.